 Primary Difference Between Nutritional Yeast and Brewer’s Yeast

-Brewer’s yeast is a live active yeast used for making beer that is then heat-killed and turned into a dietary supplement.
-Nutritional yeast is a deactivated yeast grown solely for its nutritional content.
+Brewer’s yeast is a live active yeast used for brewing beer that is then heat-killed and turned into a dietary supplement.
+Nutritional yeast is a deactivated yeast grown solely for its nutritional content and sold as a health food.

 Both products are made using Saccharomyces cerevisiae, a type of single-celled fungus more commonly known as yeast.
-Unlike baker’s yeast, these microorganisms are both deactivated before being sold, which means there is no chance they can cause yeast overgrowth in the body.
+Unlike baker’s yeast, these microorganisms are both deactivated before being sold, which means there is no chance they can cause yeast infections or overgrowths in the body.

 Even though both nutritional and brewer’s yeast products are derived from the same species, they have surprisingly different nutritional profiles.
 The reason for this lies in how each product is made.